towhee-io/towhee/docs/get-started/data-collection.md

 1. `DataCollection` takes one element from the input and  applies `stage 1` and `stage 2` sequentially ;
 2. Since `DataCollection` holds no data, indexing or shuffle is not supported;

-We strongly suggest using `iterator-mode` instead of `list-mode`, for both memory efficiency and development convenience.
+We strongly suggest using `iterator-mode` instead of `list-mode` for memory efficiency and development convenience.
 When using `list-mode`, if the operator on the last stage is not appropriately implemented and runs into some error, you will waste all the computation in previous stages.

 ---